Experiential, Cohort-based Psychedelic Training

 Part One: Theoretical Framework

 The first weekend covers the theoretical frame of the class.
-We will drawn from somatic psychotherapy, attachment, Buddhist psychology, meditation, parts work, transpersonal phenomenon and ceremony.
+We will draw from somatic psychotherapy, attachment, Buddhist psychology, meditation, parts work, transpersonal phenomenon and ceremony.
 We will include many clinical examples drawn from our clinical work at Innate Path where we have trained and supervised clinical staff, led groups and clients primarily with a PTSD diagnosis.
 We will also cover the pitfalls, the necessary supports and the trajectory of treatment, growth and healing that can come from psychedelic therapy.

 We will organize the class through the lens of our innate healing capacities within the body, mind, spirit and relationship.
 These topics will be discussed in more depth over the weeks in relation to our experiences.